jasonn85/Skewt/README.md

 An open-source, iOS app for viewing sounding data and forecasts from NOAA

 # What's a Skew-T Log-P?
 If weather is the Matrix, reading a Skew-T Log-P chart is reading the green text.
-Metereologists and glider pilots understand.
+Meteorologists and glider pilots understand.
 All pilots should!

 ## 📈 The lines
 The two plotted lines are temperature (red) and moisture/dew point (blue).
 Height is height.
 (Pressure altitude is plotted logarithmically, hence Log-P).
 Left is cold; right is hot.
 Temperature is skewed so that a constant temperature atmosphere would slope up and to the right, hence Skew-T.